osoese/Opal-Alpha-0.0.1/README.md

   it is wise to just look at the explorer for the transaction id.
 It will eventually be mined in most cases.
 The block blockchain

   was just under a heavy load at the time you decided to broadcast.

+  FREQUENT POSSIBLE PROBLEMS:

+  Windows:

+  "I didn't know where my wallet saved on a windows machine and I did not copy the information as I was instructed"

+  You should look for the PDF in the [app data]\Roaming\Opal-Alpha-0.0.1\Downloads folder if it did not default to the downloads section.

+  C:\Users\<username>\AppData\Roaming\Opal-Alpha-0.0.1\Downloads

+  AppData is a hidden folder under some conditions so you may have to enter the path manually in the windows explorer

+  Mac:

+  "I cannot copy paste into the electron distribution"

+  On mac we do not have a solution for this yet.
+You should use the meteor version for now.